GMAT vs GRE? Which test is right for you?

 - And a new one: schools will discard or discount the results of the online test (nope!)

-Schools have to care about their rankings, unfortunately!!!
+An important thing to keep in mind: MBA Programs have to care about their rankings, unfortunately!!!

-My good friend, John Byrne of Poets&Quants, invented the first ever MBA rankings when he was at Businessweek.
+My good friend, John Byrne of Poets&Quants , invented the first ever MBA rankings when he was at Businessweek.
 It was super useful at first.
 But then, as multiple other rankings agencies followed and schools could track their application numbers year after year and find correlations with rankings and app numbers, unintended negative consequences crept in.

 Suddenly, schools had to manage their rankings, which meant they had to pay disproportionate attention to applicant criteria that didn't necessarily impact the quality of their classes but that did move the needle on their rankings.